 Enhance Listings by Posting Video, 3D Floor Plans & Panoramic Photos

 Photos are a crucial asset to marketing a listing.
-But landlords can further step up their photo game with panoramas and wide angle shots.
-Many of the latest generation smartphones have similar features built in to their cameras.
-Additionally, there's a wide array of smartphone accessories and apps that enhance photos taken on slightly older phones.
-Agents can use this time to get comfortable with posting walkthrough videos to Youtube.
+But landlords can further step up their photo game with panoramas and wide-angle shots.
+Many of the latest generation smartphones have similar features built into their cameras.
+Additionally, many smartphone accessories and apps enhance photos taken on slightly older phones.
+Agents can use this time to get comfortable with posting walkthrough videos on Youtube.
 It's easy to share these videos directly on their Domu listings by adding the link in the listing setup form.

-If a walkthrough video doesn't have fancy opening credits or high production value, that's fine.
+If a walkthrough video doesn't have fancy opening credits or high production value.
 Don't sweat the details.
 But DO try to follow a few basic guidelines:

 - Record videos during the day when natural light is abundant.

-- Introduce the unit with its street address, unit number and leasing start date.
+- Introduce the apartment for rent with its street address, unit number, and leasing start date.
 Do this at the start of the recording and once again before ending the video.

-- If it's too challenging to smoothly record while walking through, try standing in one corner of each room and slowly panning across the room to show it in full.
+- If it's too challenging to record while walking through smoothly, try standing in one corner of each room and slowly panning across the room to show it in full.

 - Go slow and steady, don't rush through the apartment and miss any highlights that may intrigue renters.